xnell90/Music-Genre-Classifier/data/free_music_archive_scripts/README.md

   * Rock
   * Folk

 Addtionally, the fma_small dataset is a balanced dataset so each genre category will have 1,000 files.
-Once you download the dataset, run the load_fma_metadata.py script so that you can extract the necessary information from the fma_metadata directory and save it as a csv file.
-Afterwards you can run the load_fma_music.py script with the provided parameters; --n_pop for the number of pop songs, and --n_rock for the number of rock songs to sample.
+Once you download the datasets, run the *load_fma_metadata.py* script so that you can extract the necessary information from the fma_metadata directory and save it as a csv file.
+Afterwards you can run the *load_fma_music.py* script with the provided parameters; --n_pop for the number of pop songs, and --n_rock for the number of rock songs to sample.